Option pricing under fast-varying long-memory stochastic volatility: The t-T Process and the Stochastic Implied Surface

 \section{The t-T Process and the Stochastic Implied Surface}

-\rc{We introduced in Eq. (\ref{def:phit}) the stochastic correction coefficient $ \phi_{t,T}^\eps $ which gives the random component of the price correction and the implied volatility and where we here explicitly display the dependence on $T$. } Note that if the volatility process had been a Markovian process then the correction we consider here would have been deterministic, as in \cite{fouque11}.
-The presence of long-range memory in the volatility process means that information from the past (volatility path) must be carried forward and this makes the price correction relative to the price at the homogenized volatility a stochastic process, and correspondingly for the implied volatility.
+We introduced in Eq.~(\ref{def:phit}) the stochastic correction coefficient $ \phi_{t}^\eps \equiv \phi_{t,T}^\eps $, which gives the random component of the price correction and the implied volatility.
+Note that we explicitly display here the dependence on maturity $T$.
+If the volatility process had been a Markovian process, then the correction would have been deterministic, as in \cite{fouque11}.
+The presence of long-range memory in the volatility process means that information from the past (volatility path) must be carried forward, and this makes the price correction relative to the price at the homogenized volatility a stochastic process; this is also the case for the implied volatility.